 It turns out that knowing whether or not a given ciphertext produces plaintext with valid padding is ALL that an attacker needs to break a CBC encryption.
 If you can feed in ciphertexts and somehow find out whether or not they decrypt to something with valid padding or not, then you can decrypt ANY given ciphertext.

-OpenSSL::Cipher::CipherError: bad decrypt, which if uncaught will return a
+throws an OpenSSL::Cipher::CipherError: bad decrypt, which if uncaught will return a 500 response.

 So say we have stolen a ciphertext.
 If we are able to submit ciphertexts and find out if they decrypt to something with valid padding, how do we use this fact to completely decrypt out stolen ciphertext?